yvesguillo/crawlect-gui/README.md

       - Choose a few basic flags manually (for now, hardcode them or provide text input).
     - Build the command line.
     - Run crawlect with the provided args.
-    - Pipe the output to the console window in real time.
+    - Pipe the output to the embedded console in real time.
     - Centralize the command builder logic in `CrawlectCommandBuilder` class.

 ### Structure